SeedTactics/fms-insight/docs/client-operations.md

 description: >-
   The FMS Insight operations pages are used by the factory floor supervisors.
-  These pages display information about the past few days of cell operation and allow the superviors to keep the cell operating smoothly.
+  These pages display information about the past few days of cell operation and allow the supervisors to keep the cell operating smoothly.
 ---

 # FMS Insight Cell Operations Pages